 - ½ teaspoon paprika

 - Preheat oven to 425 degrees Fahrenheit.
-Lightly rub a little oil over a baking sheet (about ½ tablespoon) to grease.
+Lightly rub a little oil over a baking sheet (about ½ tablespoon) to grease and lay to one side.

 - Dump fries into a clean tea towel and pat dry of excess moisture.
-This is important because it will help the fries crispy up nicely.
+This is important because it will help the fries crisp up nicely.

 - In a dry bowl, toss fries with remaining 2 tablespoons of oil, salt, pepper, garlic powder and paprika.

-- Spread out onto prepared baking sheet and bake for about 30 to 35 minutes or until golden brown and crispy, turning once, with a straight edge spatula.
+- Spread out onto prepared baking sheet and bake for about 30 to 35 minutes or until golden brown and crispy, turning halfway, with a straight edge spatula.

 - Once done, sprinkle with a little more salt, if desired.
 Enjoy as is or with your favourite dipping sauce.